chenc041/dapp-and-contract-with-hardhat/README.md

-# A template for contract and DApp with Hardhat
+# A template for contract and dapp with Hardhat

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.